MHeasell/GafExplode/README.md

   [GAF format notes][gaf-fmt] published at Visual Designs.
 Lots of GAF frames have this set to a non-zero value but no-one knows what it does, if anything.
 If you do discover what this does please get in touch.
+* When exploding, you can optionally have GAF Explode insert padding into images so that all the images in a sequence are the same size.
+  Turn this off if you want to see the exact raw images contained in the GAF.
+* Similarly when unexploding you can optionally have GAF Explode trim transparent colour from the borders of your images and automatically tweak the frame / layer origins to match.
+  This makes the final GAF file smaller.
+  You should probably always leave this on unless you discover some reason reason why you need to turn it off.
+  For example, there might be somewhere in the game that doesn't respect the frame origin coordinates, and you really want to make the image appear lower by padding it with transparent colour at the top.
+  Please let me know if you do encounter such an issue.

 [gaf-fmt]: http://visualta.tauniverse.com/Downloads/ta-gaf-fmt.txt